 - State funds from any source.
 This includes any income that comes from an appropriation of state funds or grants from the State of Florida.

 - Funds used as match for other Department of State grants

 Matching funds may be anticipated at the time of application, but must be received by the grant period end date (June 30).
-All expenses (both state grant and match) must be expended (not merely encumbered) by the grant period end date.
+All expenses (both state grant and match) must be paid out (not merely encumbered) by the grant period end date.